Vampirella: Dynamite Entertainment

+In celebration of the character's 55th anniversary, Dynamite announced it would renumber the book starting with issue 666, counting runs and one shots throughout Vampirella's history, with the first new arc "Beyond" written by Christopher Priest, who has been writing Vampirella since 2019 and is the longest writer in the character's history This brought Volume 5 to an end with 34 issues and the legacy renumbering ending with issue 675.

+A seventh relaunch will begin in March 2025, and will begin with a new issue #1 (legacy number 676).

 Mike The Pike Productions

 On March 2, 2021, Mike The Pike Productions, Inc.'s subsidiary Arowana Media Holdings, Inc. acquired the worldwide film, television and streaming rights to Dynamite Entertainment's Vampirella.
 Including stories, characters, and derivative works of the Vampirella universe.

 Fictional character biography

 Vampirella originally hails from the planet Drakulon, a world where blood flows like water and where the natives, called the Vampiri, share traditionally vampiric characteristics.
 Drakulon orbits a binary star which causes continuous droughts throughout the year.
 These droughts gradually dry up the Vampiri's blood supply; threatening them with extinction.
 Vampirella's journey begins when an American space shuttle crashes on Drakulon.
 Hoping to save her people, she travels to Earth and begins hunting dark remnants of her own race.
 Earth's vampires originate from Dracula, a forgotten member of the Vampiri race who left his homeworld centuries ago only to be corrupted by the demonic entity known as Chaos.